Festival Dialogues 2014

 Hans Richard Brittnacher (Specialist in German literature, Berlin): The last days of humanity

 Bazon Brock (Aesthetician, philosopher, cultural theorist, Berlin / Wuppertal): Aestheticism and Barbarianism

 Stefan Schmidl (Musicologist, Vienna): The world interpreted (A musical history of the world war)

-Philipp Ther (Cultural scientist and historian, Vienna): Opera conflicts
+Philipp Ther (Cultural scientist and historian, Vienna): National Socialism in Opera

 Antonia Eder (Literary scholar, Geneva): Rosenkavalier

 Concept: Michael Fischer (1945-2014)

 More detailed information (only available in German) can be found in the accompanying programme under www.salzburgerfestspiele.at/spielplan.

 The Dialogues take place at 11:30 am at the Schüttkasten (Herbert-von-Karajan-Platz 11a).
 Sponsors, regular members and subscribers accompanied by one guest are admitted free.
 Non-members are most welcome to attend.
 Admission per event: € 10.